-The Convention and Visitors Bureau will help you get started.
+The Convention and Visitors Bureau will help you get started on your visit to Tucson.

 If you will be visiting a lot of attractions, you can purchase this Tucson Attractions Passport, which gives you 2 for 1 admission to a lot of things.